Perceval, the Story of the Grail: Other related works

 Wolfram von Eschenbach's Parzival, one of the greatest works of medieval Germany, is based largely on Chrétien's poem.
 When comparing Wolfram's Parzival to Chrétien's Perceval some scholars not only suggest that the structure is different, but that Chrétien focuses on the religious context of knighthood while Eschenbach focuses on other aspects.

 Perlesvaus, also called Li Hauz Livres du Graal (The High History of the Holy Grail), is an Old French Arthurian prose romance dating to the first decade of the 13th century.
 It purports to be a continuation of Perceval, the Story of the Grail, but it has been called the least canonical Arthurian tale because of its striking differences from other versions.
 It survives in three manuscripts, two fragments, and two 16th-century printings.

 The Elucidation is an anonymous Old French poem of the early 13th century, which was written to serve as a prologue to Chrétien's Perceval.
 The poem counts 484 lines and cites one Master Blihis as a source for its contents.

 Bliocadran, another prologue to Perceval, consists of 800 verses preserved in two 13th-century manuscripts.
 Here, Perceval's father (who is left unnamed in Chrétien's original) is called Bliocadran.

 In the case of the Welsh Peredur son of Efrawg, one of the Three Welsh Romances associated with the Mabinogion, the exact connection to the French work is unclear.

 The romance Perchevael found in the Dutch Lancelot Compilation contains only the Gawain episodes from Chrétien's work and from the First Continuation.

 Sir Perceval of Galles is an English rewrite that some scholars believe is a comedic interpretation, and which does not mention the grail.

+Parcevals saga and its continuation Valvens þáttr (Perceval's saga and The Tale of Gawain) is a thirteenth-century Old Norse chivalric saga adaptation of Chrétien's poem, probably originally composed in Norway but surviving only in Icelandic copies.
+It is much shorter than the French version, and less interested in the religious elements of the poem and more in Perceval's knightly heroics.